xp-forge/web-auth/README.md

 })];
 ```

-*The $callback parameter should be the path matching the path in the callback URI registerd with the service.*
+*The $callback parameter should be the path matching the path in the callback URI registered with GitHub.*

 Authentication via [CAS](https://apereo.github.io/cas) ("Central Authentication Service"):